Cassidy is an author, a scientist, and a new father facing the world of parenting head-on with his lovely wife.

 One fun character in the story is a bird that appears throughout.
 The bird makes little comments about the story and reacts to what the piggies are doing.
 Your child can identify with the bird and either take cues from its reaction or just agree with its sentiment.
 It can be nice to feel like you have a fellow audience member watching the piggies.

-The artwork is relatively simplistic but functional.
+The artwork is relatively simple but functional.
 Each piggy is distinctive, and you can tell them apart by either skin color or clothing if you pay close attention.
 Keeping track of each piggy can be one fun activity for your learning toddler.
 The piggies' facial expressions are pretty dynamic, varying wildly depending on the scene.
 They can be pretty funny at times.

 Another nice aspect of the book is that it ends with a summary of both the numbers 1 through 10 and the activities the piggies were doing.
 This allows you to count along with your toddler and help them connect the story with the numbers.